nextcloud/files_photospheres/README.md

 ### Usage
 After installing the app you can view your PhotoSphere 360° images by clicking on the file in the Nextcloud file browser.
 Note that opening PhotoSpheres from the gallery is currently not supported.

+### Caching
+This app uses the caching mechanism of Nextcloud to cache the XMP Metadata of the images.
+The cache is filled on demand when opening a directory for the first time and it will be valid for 24 hours.
+To get the full performance it's highly recommended to install a local caching backend like **APCu** or **Redis** like described [here](https://docs.nextcloud.com/server/latest/admin_manual/configuration_server/caching_configuration.html).

 ## Caveats
 * It is not possible to open the photosphere viewer from the Gallery.
 You must use the file browser.